How To Pan Sear Ribeye Steaks to Perfection

 Now, add some butter to the pan with fresh thyme.
 Allow it to melt and spoon it over the steak.
 This will give the meat some tremendous aromatics.

-Once the steak is cooked allow it to rest before serving with a chimichurri steak sauce and side of cauliflower mash or a mixed greens salad.
+Once the steak is cooked allow it to rest before serving with some compound butter for a classic steakhouse flavor.

 Rare 115-120 degrees